 Many people choose to invest in property for the steady flow of cash they receive in the form of rent, and it is one of the biggest incentives when it comes to purchasing your first rental property.
 Depending on the location of your rental property, you could be earning a significant income that is able to comfortably cover your expenses, and you may even have extra money on the side on top of what you spend.
 More often than not, urban cities equipped with reputable colleges and universities tend to generate higher income due to high demand, which is certainly worth considering when deciding whether to invest in property.
 However, initially breaking into the market can be difficult, so you may want to ensure you have properly researched the area around you prior to making the decision to invest.

 Another benefit of investing in property is the tax exemptions investors may receive from owning a rented property.
-The government also offers tax breaks for property, maintenance repairs, travel expenses, property fees and legal taxes.
+The government also offers tax breaks for the property, maintenance repairs, travel expenses, property fees and legal taxes.
 However, if you are consistently developing and selling on properties as part of your property investment plan, then you may find that other taxes can apply.

 Mortgage Payments Are Potentially Covered